 }

-AELog works with any logging setup — just forward your log calls to the AELog API:
+AELog works with any logging library.
+Just forward logs to the static AELog.log methods:

 The SDK follows an encapsulated Model-Store-API-UI pattern, making plugins 100% reactive, modular, and thread-safe.